libtcod/python-tcod/README.rst

 ==============
 * Python 3.5+
 * Windows, Linux, or MacOS X 10.9+.
+* On Windows, requires the Visual C++ runtime 2015 or later.
 * On Linux, requires libsdl2 (2.0.5+) and libomp5 to run.

 =========